 THE SOLIDARITY MOBILE MURAL PROJECT

-The Solidarity Mobile Mural Project features 10 murals by local Black artists placed throughout Downtown Colorado Springs, Old Colorado City and Manitou Springs.
+The Solidarity Mobile Mural Project features 18 murals by local Black artists that were placed throughout Downtown Colorado Springs, Old Colorado City and Manitou Springs.

 The artwork in this exhibit reflects on the artists’ lived experience, their perception of beauty and their aspirations for the future of this community.
 They also raise questions of access: Whose artwork can we see in galleries, in museums or in public places?
 Who has access?
 Why or why not?

-Featured artworks were chosen through a competitive request-for-qualifications process juried by Brian Elyo and Lisa Villanueva.
-Interested in having your work featured in the Solidarity Mobile Mural Project?
-Please email firstname.lastname@example.org or email@example.com.
+Featured artworks were chosen through a competitive request-for-qualifications process juried by Brian Elyo, Lisa Villanueva, and Floyd D. Tunson.
+Interested in the Solidarity Mobile Mural Project?
+Please email email@example.com.

 The panel of jurors for the Solidarity Mural encompasses artistic achievement and local engagement in community, with emphasis on thoughtful representation of the Pikes Peak Region’s diverse cultural landscape.